 Montgomery Citizens’ Leadership Academy

-“The Coolest Civics Class You Will Ever Take!”
+“The Best Community Experience You Will Ever Have!”

 Montgomery Citizens’ Leadership Academy offers a powerful hands-on, total immersion experience into contemporary issues that are important to the citizens of Montgomery.
 Participants are given real-world experience when they identify an issue, get educated on how to address it, and then join a team of fellow participants to apply that knowledge.